 Instructions

-- Place the digestive biscuits into a large sandwich bag and bash with a rolling pin.
-Alternatively, you can blitz the biscuits in a food processor to create fine crumbs.
+- Place the digestive biscuits into a large sandwich bag and bash it with a rolling pin.
+Alternatively, you can blitz the biscuits in a food processor to create fine crumbs.300 g Digestive Biscuits

-- Melt butter in a microwave and mix into the crushed biscuits.
-Then pour the mixture into a lined 8″/20cm tin and press down using the back of a spoon.Place in the fridge whilst you make the cheesecake filling.
+- Melt butter in the microwave and mix it into the crushed biscuits.
+Then pour the biscuit mixture into a lined 8″/20cm tin and press it down using the back of a spoon.Place it in the fridge whilst you make the cheesecake filling.130 g Butter

-- Pour the milkybar chocolate into a mixing bowl, melt in the microwave then set aside for later use.
+- Pour the milkybar chocolate into a mixing bowl, melt it in the microwave and then set it aside for later use.300 g Milkybar Chocolate

-- Whisk cream cheese, vanilla extract, double cream and icing sugar until the mixture holds itself (like meringue).
+- Whisk cream cheese, vanilla extract, double cream and icing sugar until the mixture holds itself (like meringue).600 g Cream Cheese, 300 ml Double Cream, 1 tsp Vanilla Extract, 75 g Icing Sugar

 - Then add the melted milkybar chocolate and whisk again until evenly combined.

-- Pour the mixture over the biscuit base and smooth using an offset spatula or the back of a spoon.
-Keep in the fridge for 6 hours or overnight for best results.
+- Pour the mixture over the biscuit base and smooth the top using an offset spatula or the back of a spoon.
+Keep it in the fridge for 6 hours or overnight for best results.

-- Once set, carefully remove the cheesecake from the tin and decorate with milkybar chocolate buttons in the centre.
+- Once set, carefully remove the cheesecake from the tin and decorate with milkybar chocolate buttons in the centre.50 g Milkybar Chocolate Button

 Video